Batalik

-Batalik is a village and military base in Ladakh, India, located in a narrow section of the Indus river valley, close to the Line of Control with Pakistan-administered Baltistan.
-It was a focal point of the Kargil War because of its strategic location between Kargil, Leh and Baltistan.
-In 1999, the Kargil war was fought in this region.
+Batalik is a village and military base in Ladakh, India, located in a narrow section of the Indus River valley, close to the Line of Control with Pakistan-administered Baltistan.
+It was a focal point of the 1999 Kargil War because of its strategic location between Kargil, Leh and Baltistan.

-Batalik is 56 km from Kargil and is located in the Brokpa region.
+Batalik is 56 km from Kargil and is located in the Dah Hanu region, also known as the "Aryan Valley", populated by Brokpa people.
 Administratively, it is treated as a hamlet of the Silmo village.

-Transport
+Transport and connectivity

+Telecomm

+In early 2025, high-speed public 4G/5G mobile and internet connectivity was made available by India.

 Road

 Batalik is connected by road to other places in Kargil and Leh via the Kargil–Batalik–Khaltse Road which forms a "detour" from the National Highway 1 between Kargil and Khalatse.